die-maus/unRaid-btrfs-snapshots/README.md

 - turning on "Enhanced macOS interoperability" brakes the file versioning for Windows clients
 - place .snapshot directory in the /mnt/diskX/shareX/.snapshot/xxx
-- this make snapshots usable for Windwos ans MacOS clients
+- this make snapshots usable for Windwos and MacOS clients
 - korrekt the snapshot timestamp for sorting

 Add this to your Settings->SMB->SMB Extra.
 This hides the ".snapshot" directory